HK-Sepuri/HK-Sepuri/README.md

 - 👋 Hi, I’m @HK-Sepuri
 - 👀 I’m new to Linux and programing.
-Interested in learning Linux ,Python ,ML,DS and AI etc, i am still not sure which one i should focus on.
+Interested in learning ML,DL and AI
-- 🌱 I’m currently learning math as after few weeks of web browsing/youtube and installing various linux distro i found math is basic to start.
+- 🌱 I’m currently learning ML and some programing in python
 - 💞️ I’m looking to collaborate on learning , if there are any for people learning from zero.
 - 📫 How to reach me: GitHub for now.